massoncheg/forgejo-docs/admin/installation.md

 ## Install Forgejo and git, create git user

+> **NOTE:** this guide assumes that you'll host on the server with the domain git.example.com" at the beginning.

 First, download the Forgejo binary for your CPU architecture and maybe verify the GPG signature, as described on [the Forgejo download page](https://forgejo.org/download/).